-Here are 5 green tips for people concerned about their outgoings to try in 2018.
+Here are 5 green tips for people concerned about their outgoings to try this year.
 They are not only great for the planet, but will help your budget as well.

 You may be thinking of going abroad this year – why not try taking a vacation at home instead?
 The environmental benefits of not taking a flight or making shorter haul drives are clear in reducing emissions and I can guarantee that you’ll have an as good, if not, better time locally than you’re expecting – after all, you’ll be getting in touch with your own roots and finding out things you never knew about your very own home.

 The benefits of this are also monetary – you’ll be spending a lot less than you would travelling to some exotic destination on the other side of the globe.
 So try out taking a ‘staycation’ today – you’ll have a unique experience you never knew was on your doorstep.

 2. Cut down meat, get creative with alternatives!